ghostqriver/Mobot_funcs/index.rst

     Arguments for setting up the model.

     parameters:
-        MODEL_DIR        : the folder under the current path which store the best model, I will always upload the best model in this folder
+        MODEL_DIR        : the folder under the current path which store the best model, I will always upload the best model in this folder.

-        MODEL_CKPT       : the model's name which was named by its checkpoints, in the best_model folder, the model is eg. model_0012499.pth
+        MODEL_CKPT       : the model's name which was named by its checkpoints, in the best_model folder, the model is eg. model_0012499.pth.

-        BACKBONE         : We are using the Mask_RCNN 101 by default
+        BACKBONE         : We are using the Mask_RCNN 101 by default.

-        SCORE_THRESH_TEST: The model will keep the prediction result with the score >= SCORE_THRESH_TEST, always 0.5 - 0.7
+        SCORE_THRESH_TEST: The model will keep the prediction result with the score >= SCORE_THRESH_TEST, always 0.5 - 0.7.

 setup(args):
     It will config the model using the given parameters in the ARGS object.
-If there the MODEL_DIR exists or was given but MODEL_CKPT doesn't exists or given, then it will use the final model in the MODEL_DIR.If neither the MODEL_DIR nor MODEL_CKPT exists or was given then it will use the pretrained model with the given backbone
+If there the MODEL_DIR exists or was given but MODEL_CKPT doesn't exists or given, then it will use the final model in the MODEL_DIR.If neither the MODEL_DIR nor MODEL_CKPT exists or was given then it will use the pretrained model with the given backbone.

 Image_Prediction(args,file_name):
     To do the prediction on a given file, the output image will be stored in the current path with the original filename + _pred and _pred_mask suffix, the return will be the prediction results.

     parameters:
-    args     : the ARGS object for config the model
+        args     : the ARGS object for config the model.

-    file_name：the image path and name which you want do the prediction on
+        file_name：the image path and name which you want do the prediction on.

 Video_Prediction(args,file_name):
     Do the prediction on the video.

     parameters:
-    args     : the ARGS object for config the model
+        args     : the ARGS object for config the model.

-    file_name：the video path and name which you want do the prediction on
+        file_name：the video path and name which you want do the prediction on.

 transform
 ----------------------------------